Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ![](/assets/check-fail-2.png)

- In our case, we realised that the first author listed in "NASSA.yml" (i.e. `.contributors[0]`), Schliemann, is a man of his time, thus he does not have a valid ORCID.
-Shame!
+ In our case, we realised that the first author listed in "NASSA.yml" (i.e. `.contributors[0]`), Schliemann, is a man of his time, thus he does not have a valid ORCID. *Shame!*

- Despite the embarrassment, he decided to use a dummy ORCID (0000-0002-1825-0097) instead of creating one.
-Double shame!
+ Despite the wake-up call, he decided to use a dummy ORCID (0000-0002-1825-0097) instead of creating one. *Double shame!*

  To solve the problem, return to your Pull Request page and select the "Files changed" tab.
 Click the three dots in the top right corner of the editor and select "Edit this file".
 Make the changes and commit.
 Click on "Refresh", highlighted at the top, to see the changes integrated in the Pull Request.
 Return to the "Conversation" tab and see if the automatic test is passing.
 Repeat this process until it does.